johnaweiss/HTML-Micro-Templating/readme.md

 MT features grouping with metadata.
 This enables to create a header-template to display above each of multiple groups in the same container, based on the same template, each with a different dataset.
 For example: Artist template with groups: Sculptors, Painters.
 Dev can enter metadata into container to display in each group header.
 That metadata will get loaded into each group-header.

+To show the header-template above a group, the group container must have the `mt-header` attribute, pointing to the header template.

 	<span  mt-template="artist" mt-records="sculptors" mt-header="artists-header" mt-meta="
 		TITLE: SCULPTORS
 		SUBTITLE:People Who Sculpt.
 We like them.